upstash/mcp-server/README.md

 See the [troubleshooting guide](https://modelcontextprotocol.io/quickstart#troubleshooting) in the MCP documentation.
 You can also reach out to us at [Discord](https://discord.com/invite/w9SenAtbme).

+> NOTE: If you are using a node version manager like nvm or fnm, please check [this issue](https://github.com/modelcontextprotocol/servers/issues/64#issuecomment-2530337743).
+You should change the `node` command in the MCP config to the absolute path of the node binary.

 ## Tools

 ### Redis